Citizen Science – The Garden Experiment

 If you have any questions about the experiment or its outcomes, feel free to email us: contact@nccr-microbiomes.ch

-Your role, step by step
+Citizen scientists' role, step by step

-- Send both tubes by post to our lab in the envelope provided – we will cover the postage.
+- Send both tubes by post to our lab in the envelope provided – we cover the postage.

 - Extract the microbes from both the mixed and the control soil, and characterise the microbial diversity of bacteria, protists and fungi.